 Bible Verses About Prayer and Fasting

-Here are a few Bible verses on fasting.
+Here are a few verses in the Bible on fasting.

 In Matthew 6, verses 16 through 18, we are instructed to “not make it obvious as the hypocrites do…But when you fast, comb your hair and wash your face.
 Then no one will notice that you are fasting, except your Father, who knows what you do in private.”
 The valuable instruction given by Jesus here is that fasting should be done secretly, not publicly.